 The Canon vs Nikon rivalry has been going on for decades.
 These two photography powerhouses have long produced cameras for professionals, beginners and everybody in-between, moving from the days of film SLRs to digital DSLRs, and then onto mirrorless.
-So the question remains, who does it better – Canon or Nikon?
+So the question remains, who does it better?

-The camera industry has gone through monumental change in recent years, both in terms of the technology itself and the way people use it to take pictures.
-The DSLR versus mirrorless camera (opens in new tab) debate has, at last, come more to a concession that the mirror's days are numbered.
+While that core Canon vs Nikon competition has raged on, the camera industry as a whole has gone through monumental change in recent years – both in terms of the technology itself and the way people use it.
+The DSLR vs mirrorless camera debate has, at last, come more to a concession that the mirror's days are numbered.

 Indeed, Nikon isn't even the number two camera company in the world any more, as Canon is now dueling with Sony for that honor.
-And the reason is that the best Sony cameras (opens in new tab) are all mirrorless – and Nikon's molasses-like move to mirrorless cost it significant market share to not only Sony, but other forward-thinking companies like Fujifilm as well.
+And the reason is that the best Sony cameras are all mirrorless – and Nikon's molasses-like move to mirrorless cost it significant market share.

 While Canon and Nikon are both still producing DSLRs, the battleground has now firmly shifted to the mirrorless arena.
-Nikon has taken the initiative and replaced its flagship camera, the Nikon D6 (opens in new tab), with the Nikon Z9, while the Canon EOS-1D X Mark III (opens in new tab) has been replaced in all but title by the Canon EOS R3 (opens in new tab).
+Both brands have removed the mirrors from their flagship cameras, the Nikon D6 being replaced by the Nikon Z9 and the Canon EOS-1D X Mark III giving way to the Canon EOS R3.

 We’ve split our guide into the following sections: APS-C DSLRs, APS-C mirrorless cameras, full-frame DSLRs and full-frame mirrorless.
 You can use the buttons at the top of this page to go straight to the section you’re interested in, or just scroll down to browse.
 We’ve also put in sub-headings for different camera types and price points to help clarify the choices and make your final decision simpler.